Exile (American band): 1965–1972: Caravan of Stars and early singles

 Alan booked the Exiles as an opening act for Tommy James and the Shondells at a show in Baton Rouge, Louisiana, in 1969.
 Lead singer Tommy James invited them to travel to New York a third time, as he wanted them to record a song he had written titled "Church Street Soul Revival".
 Pennington alternated with James on lead guitar in addition to his usual role as bassist.
 The song was released in 1969 on Columbia Records and became the band's first chart entry, making number four on the Bubbling Under Hot 100 Singles charts.
 In 1970, the band was recommended to songwriter and producer Buddy Buie, who also wanted to record a song with them.
 This song, "Put Your Hands Together", featured the Exiles accompanied by the Atlanta Rhythm Section, of which Buie was their manager and producer.
 As this song was also unsuccessful, the band began expressing disappointment with Alan's management.
 In addition, Pennington had begun writing original songs, but Stokley and Cornelison were not interested in writing songs, and the original material proved unpopular in concerts.
 Davenport quit in late 1971 or late 1972, attributing his departure to the band's continued lack of success.
 He went on to become a bartender, and was replaced on drums by Bobby Johns.
 Pennington left a second time in 1972, as he wanted to move to California with his cousin.
 While the other band members expressed a desire to break up, they remained together at Stokley's insistence, and Johns recruited guitarist Kenny Weir and bassist Bill Kennon.
 Pennington returned to the Exiles after only a few months, assuming the role of guitarist this time.
 As a result, Kennon departed and Weir switched to bass.
-Westbrook noted that this lineup allowed a more hard rock sound in addition to the existing vocal harmonies, as well as the presence of Faulkner's saxophone and Cornelison and Luxon's trumpets, for a sound "more intricate than what was expected from the average bar band".
+Westbrook said that this lineup allowed a more hard rock sound in addition to the existing vocal harmonies, as well as the presence of Faulkner's saxophone and Cornelison and Luxon's trumpets, for a sound "more intricate than what was expected from the average bar band".